Epro waterproofing system under construction.

 Source

-Once you’re confident you have chosen a high-quality, high-performance waterproof solution, the next step is to select the product that will work for your specific needs.
+Once you’re confident you have chosen a high-quality, high-performing waterproofing solution, the next step is to select the product that will work for your specific needs.

 Factors to consider include: